Regularity Normalization: Neuroscience-Inspired Unsupervised Attention across Neural Network Layers: Related work

-\textbf{Attention maps. } One of the main question addressed in this paper is how to create an attention map to obtain an optimal and efficient model.
-Previous work have proposed useful methods like self-attention \cite{vaswani2017attention} or pruning \cite{frankle2018lottery,han2015learning}, where the attention maps are usually learned given an objective function.
-In this work, we compute the UAM maps by directly estimating MDL given the network states without post hoc optimization from the loss, in a process driven only by the law of parsimony.
-This unsupervised property distinguishes our method with most attention mechanisms in machine learning.
+One of the main question addressed in this paper is how to create an attention map to obtain an optimal and efficient model.
+Previous work have proposed useful methods like the self-attention \cite{vaswani2017attention} or pruning \cite{frankle2018lottery,han2015learning}, where the attention maps are usually learned given an objective function.
+Our work is related to the residual attention network \cite{wang2017residual} which stacks attention modules to create an interaction between features and attention masks.
+Similar to this motivation, we instead propose to use layer-specific activation regularity to create residual attention.
+Likewise, these layer-specific attention maps change adaptively as the layers go deeper.
+Dual attention network is another related model architecture which computes attention on both the spatial and channel dimensions \cite{fu2019dual}.
+Similar to their work, the attention (in our case, the regularity) can be computed element-wise, batch-wise or layer-wise depending on the tasks.
+The attention can also be utilized in temporal dimension.
+For instance, \cite{tang2019coherence} and its followup work \cite{shu2020host,shu2021spatiotemporal} introduce a spatiotemporal attention mechanism in recurrent neural networks that can dynamically refine the observed motion information in group activity recognition and skeleton joint modeling.
+In section \ref{sec:rnndemo}, we demonstrate the flexibility to also apply the regularity attention to the unfolded time steps in recurrent networks.
+Unlike these related works, in this work we compute the unsupervised attention maps by directly estimating the minimum description length given the network states without post hoc optimization from the loss, in a process driven only by the law of parsimony.
+Self-attention is also effectively studied in unsupervised regimes in natural language domain (e.g. masked language model).
+This unsupervised property distinguishes our method with most attention mechanisms in many other machine learning domains.